 In our work, we distinguish between two types of binging: "temporal binging" and "content binging."
 Temporal and content binging are both related to patterns of consumer behavior that have been modeled in other marketing settings.
 To illustrate, suppose an individual is taking two online courses that each consist of a series of lecture videos.
 Temporal binging would mean that the individual consumes multiple lectures in a single sitting rather than spreading them out over time.
 Temporal binging is analogous to the "clumpiness" of a series of purchase incidences, which takes into account the total number of events and inter-event times (Zhang, Bradlow, and Small 2014).
-On the other hand, content binging would mean that the individual consumes lectures from the same course in succession with few switches between courses, disregarding how spread out the lectures and quizzes are over time.
+On the other hand, content binging would mean that the individual consumes lectures from the same course in succession with few switches between courses, disregarding how spread out the lectures and quizzes are across time.
 The distinction between content binging vs. content savoring can be compared to inertial vs. variety-seeking behavior within the brand choice literature (Givon 1984; Kahn, Kalwani, and Morrison 1986; Chintagunta 1998).

 Schweidel and Moe (2016) modeled in a reduced-form way how viewers of TV shows on Hulu.com choose to continue the viewing session, whether the next episode viewed is from the same or different show, and the time elapsed between sessions, as a function of the number of episodes viewed of various shows so far and individual-level traits.
 This approach allowed them to distinguish between bingers and non-bingers, which was related to individual-level advertising response.
-In contrast to their reduced-form approach, we endogenize binging as an outcome of a consumer's decision making process within a model that assumes consumers balance the utility of consumption against the desire to accumulate the knowledge needed to pass online quizzes, potentially to obtain an online certificate.
+In contrast this approach, we model binging as an outcome of a consumer's decision making process within a model that assumes consumers consider the utility of consumption as they make progress towards the "goal" of completing the course, as well as the the desire to accumulate the knowledge needed to pass online quizzes, potentially to obtain an online certificate.